ATLauncher/ATLauncher/README.md

     }

 See below for explanations as to what each constant means.

+#### VERSION
+This is a LauncherVersion object passed in the reserved, major, minor, revision ints for this version of the launcher.
+See the 'Versioning System' section below.

 #### API_BASE_URL
 This is a link to your server side API for processing of leaderboard times and pack installs.
 This is optional and can be removed.
 We do not give implementation code, this is your own doing.